Companion points and locally analytic socle for $\mathrm{GL}_2(L)$: Introduction

 \subsection{Acknowledgement}

 I would like to thank Christophe Breuil for suggesting to consider the patched eigenvariety when I noticed the existence of companion points could be deduced from infinitesimal ``R=T" results by the above arguments.
 I benefit a lot from the study workshop on patched eigenvariety in Morningside center organised by Yongquan Hu, Xu Shen, Yichao Tian, and I would like to thank the organisers and all the participants, and especially thank Liang Xiao for many inspiring discussions.
-I also would like to thank Rebecca Bellovin, Christophe Breuil, Yongquan Hu, and Toby Gee for remarks on this work or helpful discussions.
+I also would like to thank Rebecca Bellovin, Christophe Breuil, Toby Gee, and Yongquan Hu for remarks on this work or helpful discussions.
+I thank the anonymous referee for the careful reading and helpful comments.

 \addtocontents{toc}{ }